BaleBase/lala/1-Lesson-Plans/04-Linux-SysAdmin-Fundamentals/3/Activities/10_Service_Users/Unsolved/Readme.md

 ## Activity File: Service Users

-- In the previous activity, we stopped and removed a few old services from the system.
+In the previous activity, we stopped and removed a few old services from the system.
+In this activity, we remove those users from the system and add a new service user for `tripwire`.

 - In this activity, you will continue auditing the same server for your senior administrator.